turbot/steampipe-mod-azure-insights/dashboards/compute/docs/compute_virtual_machine_detail.md

-This dashboard answers the following questions for each instance:
+This dashboard answers the following questions for each virtual machine:

 - How is the virtual machine configured?
 - What tags are applied?
 - Which data disks, security groups and network interfaces is it attached to?
-- What remote access virtual machine is configured?
+- How is encryption configured?